 Scott Downham (MPharm, MRes, PGDipGPP, IP) works to support the GPs with safe prescribing.
 Scott can see patients for medication reviews and some long-term condition reviews.

 Practice Nurses And Healthcare Assistants

-Nurses Alex Gough, Zoe Anderson, Caroline Cowler, Bonny Hall and Janet Graves are assisted by healthcare assistant Julia Fry.
-Their work includes family planning, smears, immunisations, the monitoring of asthma, diabetes and high blood pressure, as well as NHS health checks for men and women.
-They are responsible for new patient health assessments and are able to answer any questions arising.
-For those able to travel to the surgery, they hold clinics for dressings, ear syringing, suture removal and the treatment of minor illnesses.
+Nurses Zoe Anderson, Caroline Cowler, Bonny Hall, Janet Graves, Cathy Smith and Michelle Shanahan are assisted by healthcare assistant Julia Fry.
+Their work includes family planning, smears, immunisations, the monitoring of asthma, diabetes and high blood pressure, as well as NHS health checks for men and women and the treatment of minor illnesses.

 Routine appointments with practice nurses are also available at all three sites.
 ECGs can only be performed at Church Street or Hyameads Health Centre.

 We also have blood pressure machines for use by patients in the waiting areas at Church Street and Thorley Health Centre.